webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/app-config.md

 ## Beautifying the URL

-If you do not want to display some parts of the app URL, you can hide them with the help of **routes** in the app configuration.
+If you do not want to display some paths, you can replace them with shorter URLs with the help of **routes** in the app configuration.
 For instance, you might want to display only the names of subviews in the URL:

 ```javascript
 // myapp.js